masx200/http-https-http2-polyglot/README.md

 Only "upgradeListener" will be called when the "upgrade" event occurs.

-Do not add "request" or "upgrade" event listener because it is not recommended to add multiple event listeners for "request"or "uograde".
+Do not add "request" or "upgrade" event listener because it is not recommended to add multiple event listeners for "request"or "upgrade".

 # How it Works